Ukhra Mahanta Asthal: Main Deities

-This Mutt’s temple houses the holy icons of the main deities of the Nimbarka Vaishnava sampradaya Sri Radha-Madhav Yugal bihari jiu as well as a number of Shalagramas all of which are regularly worshiped.
-It also has holy icons of Sri Nimbarkacharya along with Sri Hamsa Bhagavan, Gopal, Vishnu etc.
+This Mutt’s temple houses the holy icons of the main deities of the Nimbarka, Vaishnava Sampradaya, Sri Radha-Madhav, Yugal Bihari jiu, as well as a number of Shalagramas, all of which are regularly worshiped.
+It also has holy icons of Sri Nimbarkacharya, along with Sri Hamsa Bhagavan, Gopal, and Vishnu, among others.

 Temple of the Mutt

-This Mutt’s temple is an architectural spectacle and stands as an evidence of Bengal’s old architectural style, it is a Navaratna(i.e. Nine pinnacled) temple and incorporates architectural styles of Brajbhoomi, i.e. areas centering on Mathura-Vrindavan and Bengal.
+This Mutt’s temple is an architectural spectacle and stands as an evidence of Bengal’s old architectural style.
+It is a Navaratna (i.e. Nine pinnacled) temple and incorporates architectural styles of Brajbhoomi, i.e. areas centering on Mathura-Vrindavan and Bengal.
 The floor of the temple is unique; besides being chequered, it has British era silver coins embedded in its floor at the cross sections.

 Quite miraculously a tulasi (basil) plant grows from a crevice of the cornice of this temple serving as a testimony to the sacredness of this place consecrated by the presence of holy icons as well the saints who have spent their lives of devotion and sacrifice over here.

 Raas and Jhulan festival

 The Raas and Jhulan festivals premised on the legendary Raas lila of Lord Krishna was initiated by Swami Uddhav Ghamand Devacharya of the Nimbarka Vaishnava sampradaya.
 Since then this tradition has been adopted by all Vaishnava sects.
-The Raas & Jhulan festivals of this Mutt are famous throughout the area and thousands of devotees throng the place during the time of this festival.
+The Raas and Jhulan festivals of this Mutt are famous throughout the area, and thousands of devotees throng the place during the time of this festival.
 It has a beautiful Raas Mancha.
 The large hall housing an ornately decorated throne in the hall meant for the Jhulan Utsav is a transfixing sight.
 The sublime philosophy of Lord Krishna's Raas is well captured in the serene and holy ambiance of this sacred spot.

 Mahantas of the past and present

 This place has seen the presence of legendary saints who were towering spiritual personalities of their times; many of them had actively propagated Nimbarka Vaishnavism and have to their credit the establishment of several bastions of spirituality.
-One of the former Mahantas Swami Damodarchandra Brajavasi ordered his disciple to establish the Nimbarka Mutt at Kenduli in the district of Birbhum which is famed for being the birthplace of the medieval Bengali Vaishnava poet Jayadeva Goswami.
+One of the former Mahantas, Swami Damodarchandra Brajavasi, ordered his disciple to establish the Nimbarka Mutt at Kenduli in the district of Birbhum, which is famed for being the birthplace of the medieval Bengali Vaishnava poet Jayadeva Goswami.

-As of 2015, it is headed by an affable, self-effacing saint with an ever-smiling countenance, Mahanta Sri Kamalāsharan Devāchārya who happens to be the 58th Acharya in the Nimbarka Vaishnava spiritual lineage.
-He is the spiritual successor and main disciple of the former Mahanta Late Sri Shukdevsharan Devacharya.
+As of 2015, it is headed by an affable, self-effacing saint with an ever-smiling countenance, Mahanta Sri Kamalāsharan Devāchārya, who happens to be the 58th Acharya in the Nimbarka Vaishnava spiritual lineage.
+He is the spiritual successor and main disciple of the former Mahanta, late Sri Shukdevsharan Devacharya.

 Financial woes

-Owing to forcible acquisition of land by the Govt for Andal airport and the forcible and often unlawful confiscation of land and other property for various purposes by the Govt and others, the Mutt is at present facing a financial crisis, in spite of that the present Mahanta ensured proper renovations and extensive re-painting of several important sections of the establishment and especially the temple.
+Owing to forcible acquisition of land by the government for Andal airport and the forcible and often unlawful confiscation of land and other property for various purposes by the government and others, the Mutt is at present facing a financial crisis, in spite of the present Mahanta ensuring proper renovations and extensive re-painting of several important sections of the establishment, especially the temple.